VarunArora14/VarunArora14.github.io/content/posts/only_ai_coding_experiment/index.md

 - **Don't waste time creating curated and complete prompts**  After sometime either the prompt will be very large or it will take so much time to create prompts that the development speed will feel slower than before.
 The way I do is to solve big problems/tasks into smaller problems for building stuff and put in markdown format (think like Jira story) and then for each smallest subtask, I give smaller prompt of max 3-10 lines with task details mentioned to perform.
 This leads to smaller changes to review and validate
 - **Don't offload the logic to LLMs** - Having deep understanding of existing and desired business logic is important as otherwise you might feel lost due to scope creep and anti patterns created throughout codebase by LLMs which would feel hard to understand and then you might give up thinking
 - **Lack of Planning** - Before writing single line code, had we planned the desired stage to reach, we would have avoided a lot of time wasted in creating and cleaning messy code.
 The quote "Give me six hours to chop down a tree and I'll spend the first four sharpening the axe" makes a lot more sense to me now as I wish to first fully understand the things to be done before writing a single line of code
-- **Management expectations** - There was a growing disconnect.
-When we hit blockers, the solution was always "use the AI more."
-I heard classic lines like, "Why is it taking so long if we have AI?" or "Don't just ask why, find the solution."
-But when the AI-generated code failed, the tone shifted to "You can't use AI blindly."
-It became a catch 22 situation for us devs.
+- **Managing Expectations** - There was a disconnect regarding *how* AI automates work.
+When blockers arose, the suggestion was often to "use the AI more," assuming it was a magic wand.
+However, when AI-generated code failed, the validity of the tool itself was questioned.
+It created a tension between "move fast with AI" and "why is the AI breaking things?"

 ***